Skip to content

 Prerequisites for Execution.

-• To successfully execute this package on Snowflake, ensure that the snowflake user performing the operation has the necessary roles and permissions required to update comments on Snowflake objects.
+• To successfully execute the artifacts generated by this package on Snowflake, the Snowflake user-account performing the operation must have the necessary roles and permissions to update Comments on the relevant Snowflake objects.

 select table_name, table_owner from snowflake.account_usage.views where table_catalog = '<yourDatabaseName>';